elotroalex/chiens/_texts/translation.md

 - {:.sp} The Son.

-- One word, just one word form you, father, and your lot will change.
+- One word, just one word from you, father, and your lot will change.

 - {:.sp} Toussaint.